No Fault Divorce law is now one year old

 When did the new No Fault Divorce Law come into force?

-The introduction of no fault divorce is due to come into effect this year in April 2022, changing the way that couples demonstrate to the court that the marriage has irretrievably broken down.
+The introduction of no fault divorce, which started from April 2022, has altered the process through which couples present evidence to the court, indicating that the marriage has irretrievably broken down.

 What if I want to divorce now?

 Currently, it is necessary to satisfy the court that one of five things has occurred: the other party has committed adultery, has behaved in a way in which the petitioner cannot reasonably be expected to live with them or has deserted them for at least two continuous years, or it must be shown that the parties have lived apart for at least 2 years (as long as both parties consent to the divorce), or 5 years if not.

 Only if the court is satisfied that one of these “facts” has taken place can it grant a divorce.